EuphemiaDeNovo/EuphemiaDeNovo.github.io/README.md

 # EuphemiaDeNovo.github.io
-A place for writing projects, all current works, and everything erotic
+A place for writing projects, and all current works